Huang Qi (Astragalus Root)

 Astragalus is considered to be an adaptogen in Western herbal medicine, an herb that helps protect the body against physical, mental and emotional stress by supporting and strengthening the immune system.

 Astragalus membranaceus is a perennial herb that grows to about 2 feet.
-Huang Qi grows in the northwest of China in the region that ranges from the Sichuan mountains to the Xinjiang plains.
-Its growing region also extands to the east and south to the Shangdong Peninsula.
+The Huang Qi herb grows in the northwest of China in the region that ranges from the Sichuan mountains to the Xinjiang plains.
+Its growing region also extends to the east and south to the Shangdong Peninsula.
 The growing region crosses into Russia as well.
 Astragalus prefers the habitats of thin, open wood; the forest edges; grasslands; and shrub thickets.

 As a member of the pea family, astragalus seeds have hard, impermeable encasements.
 This hard seed coat can be lightly sanded with sandpaper or file and then soaked overnight in water to facilitate germination before planting.
-Huang Qi grows best in full sun, in deep, well-drained and slightly alkaline soil.
+The Huang Qi herb grows best in full sun, in deep, well-drained and slightly alkaline soil.

 Astragalus roots, that resemble tongue depressors, can be harvested by hand or via machine, in the fall season of the 4th or 5th year.
 After the roots are harvested, they are dried in shade and, then, sliced laterally along their length.
 Almost all Astragalus root production for medicinal purposes comes from Chinese herb farms.